 Well-researched and proven to survive to reach the gut alive and support digestive health.
-Find this strain in For every day.
+Find this strain in Every Day.

 Bifidobacterium lactis BB-12®

 Thought to be the world's most well-researched strain of the entire Bifidobacteria genus, this strain helps to support digestive health and regularity.
-Find this strain in Bifidobacteria & fibre.
+Find this strain in Bifido & Fibre.

-Extensively researched for gut and immune health, and often trialled with B. lactis Bi-07 and L. acidophilus NCFM®.
-Find this strain in For every day EXTRA Strength and For every day MAX.
+Extensively researched for gut and immune health, and often trialled with B. lactis Bi-07® and L. acidophilus NCFM®.
+Find this strain in Every Day EXTRA and Every Day MAX.

 Clinically researched for digestive and immune support, and proven to survive and reach the gut alive, alone or in combination.
-Find this strain in For every day EXTRA Strength.
+Find this strain in Every Day EXTRA.

 Lactobacillus acidophilus La-14®

 Well-researched in pregnant women and shown to reach the vagina alive, and support intimate health.
 Often trialled alongside Lactobacillus rhamnosus HN001.
-Find both of these strains in For pregnancy.
+Find both of these strains in Pregnancy.

 Lactobacillus acidophilus NCFM®

 The most well-researched strain of L. acidophilus in the world, which helps with digestive discomfort and overall health.
-Find this strain in For every day EXTRA Strength and For every day MAX.
+Find this strain in Every Day EXTRA and Every Day MAX.

 Lactobacillus acidophilus Rosell-52

 Often trialled with L. rhamnosus Rosell-11, this strain is well-researched and proven to reach the gut alive even during antibiotics.
-Find this strain in For every day, For babies & children, For travelling abroad and For those on antibiotics.
+Find this strain in Every Day, For travelling abroad and One Week Flat.